 Jonathan Robinson: Thanks, Mason.
 That's a comprehensive review.
-And I see that or outcomes be communicated.
+And I see that John Berard asked in the chat that elements of this - the action items or outcomes be communicated.
 And I've responded that we can communicate that both via the list and or put them - the action items to the extent that there is ongoing activity there.